pezra/pezra.github.io/_posts/2012-06-25-media-types-and-profiles.md

 This particular line of thinking was prompted by [Peter Janes pointing out that profiles and media type based versioning might be complementary](http://peterjanes.ca/blog/2012/06/19/rest-period/).

 > Something has been nagging at me about the approaches to REST API versioning presented by [Peter Williams](http://barelyenough.org/blog/tag/rest-versioning/) and [Mark Nottingham](http://www.mnot.net/blog/2012/04/17/profiles).
-Iâ€™m sure theyâ€™re complementary, but Iâ€™m not quite grokking how.
+I'm sure they're complementary, but I'm not quite grokking how.

 That insight really got me thinking.
 The impacts to intermediates of media type versioning has been a nagging issue for me for a while now and i am happy to finally have a solution.